MicrosoftDocs/win32/desktop-src/WMP/external-buy.md

 ---
 title: External.buy method
 description: Note This topic describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The buy method initiates the purchase of a set of media items. ms.assetid: '78496de6-214e-4712-8fbc-11e002adce88'
+The buy method initiates the purchase of a set of media items. ms.assetid: 78496de6-214e-4712-8fbc-11e002adce88
+keywords:
-keywords: ["buy method Windows Media Player", "buy method Windows Media Player , External class", "External class Windows Media Player , buy method"]
+- buy method Windows Media Player
+- buy method Windows Media Player , External class
+- External class Windows Media Player , buy method
 topic_type:
 - apiref
 api_name: